craighoustondev/portfolio/content/posts/has-ai-made-us-faster/index.md

 AI tools that are trained on a general set of knowledge can help developers feel more productive but the findings of the report show that the impact can be increased when AI tools are connected to internal data sources that provide company-specific context.

-For example, if the engineering team have ADRs defined in an external source, such as Notion, then giving the AI tools context of these will likely yield positive benefits.
+For example, if the engineering team have ADRs defined in an external source, then giving the AI tools context of these will likely yield positive benefits.

 ### Strong version control practices